-An illustration may suggest the capabilities of such an approach.
-As shown in Figure Five, the designer might start with a basic unit of urban design, such as a residential neighborhood.
+In the example, the designer might start with a basic unit of urban design, such as a residential neighborhood.
 They might then choose to specify a number of single-family detached (free-standing) homes.
 They might next decide to specify a number of attached homes, such as townhouses.
 Finally, they might decide to specify the density of these homes, expressed as the number per unit of land.
 At each of these steps, they would select the relevant pattern from a drop-down menu.
-At each step, the patterns would automatically recalculate, displaying metrics of interest (red arrows).
+At each step, the patterns would automatically recalculate (or re-factor), displaying metrics of interest (red arrows).

 Next, they might choose to perform a summary analysis of the metrics of interest - in this case, greenhouse gas emissions per capita.
 (The data manipulations between patterns are shown with the red arrows; in this case they are "predictive deltas" applied to the previous metrics.)
 If they do not feel this outcome is optimal, they can go back and adjust the previous patterns, or their sub-components.
+As shown in Figure Six (also next page), this analysis and refactoring process can be aided with visualization tools.